Dental Case Study: Dental Implants

-In this case she choose to take the tooth out and the same day place an implant.
+In this case, she chooses to take the tooth out and the same day place an implant.
 This was done and the implant was very stable at the time it was done.
 It was allowed to heal for many weeks then once the gingiva was healed the restoration of the implant with a crown was started.

 2- Screw retained crowns.
 These crowns are made to be screwed into the implant body.
 There is no cement used.

-There are many advantages and dis-advantages to each.
+There are many advantages and disadvantages to each.
 I am not going to get into the long and lengthy discussion here.
-In general cement retained restoration have a disadvantage in that cement can be forced into the implant threads and lead to bone loss.
+In general cement-retained restoration has a disadvantage in that cement can be forced into the implant threads and lead to bone loss.
 But they do not have a screw hole in the crown.
-In contrast screw retained crowns for implants have a hole in them for the screw which has to be filled but they don’t have any cement used that can place the implant in peril.
-Right now screw retained implants are favored by the majority of the profession.
+In contrast, screw-retained crowns for implants have a hole in them for the screw which has to be filled but they don’t have any cement used that can place the implant in peril.
+Right now screw-retained implants are favored by the majority of the profession.

-On this case I made two crowns for this implant.
-I made one that is a screw retained implant crown, (you can see the hole in the biting surface of the crown in the pictures) and the other is a cement retained crown, with a custom milled abutment.
+In this case, I made two crowns for this implant.
+I made one that is a screw-retained implant crown, (you can see the hole in the biting surface of the crown in the pictures) and the other is a cement-retained crown, with a custom milled abutment.

 Both of these crowns were made using a Trios 3 shape digital scanner.
 This is the top-of-the-line scanner in dentistry today.
 It can be used to make a crown using a modeless technique or it can be used to have a model 3 dimensional printed.
 The screw-retained crown was made without the aid of a model.
 We call this a modeless crown.
 The scan flag is placed on the implant temporarily while we scan the teeth.
 It takes about 3 minutes to complete then the scan flag is removed.
 The scan is then sent electronically to Oral Arts Dental Laboratory in Huntsville, Alabama.
 A cement-retained crown was also fabricated.